-Have you ever wanted to publish a book?
+Have you ever wanted to publish a book on Amazon?

 Even 10 years ago, seeing your books in print was a time-consuming, ego-sapping process that often involved untold rejection letters from publishers and agents.
 Even if you did strike it lucky and get a book deal, you shared most of the revenue with agents and other middle men.

 Today, thanks largely to Amazon, self-publishing means anyone can write and publish a book.
 Within 48 hours of submitting your book, you can see it for sale on the largest online bookstore in the world.
 You can see your own book on your bookshelf, or on your Kindle device.
 How exciting is that?

 I have been successfully writing and publishing my own books on Amazon since 2012.
 It has been a great additional income stream for my business, and I want to teach you how you can do this too.
 This course will start at the very beginning and walk you through the entire process in a logical and steady manner.
 The course covers everything you need to know to start publishing your own books on Amazon in both Kindle format and as a paperback.